m2a9x45/slack-spike/README.md

 You'll want to use a slack sandbox environment, which can be access via https://api.slack.com/developer-program

-Update the slack bot's [request url](https://api.slack.com/apps/A074RSJEQA0/interactive-messages) match the url from ngrok

 Copy the bot's [user OAuth token](https://api.slack.com/apps/A074RSJEQA0/oauth) to the .env file `SLACK_BOT_USER_OAUTH_TOKEN`